Currently valid general orders / ordinances

 Restricted regular operation for daycare centers and schools

-Exemption from the school attendance requirement is possible upon application by parents and approval by the school administration, even without presenting medical reasons.
+Exemption from the school attendance requirement is possible upon parental request and approval by the school administration due to medical or understandable other reasons.

 Are the fees refunded when the Kita and after-school care centre are closed?

 The City of Jena has suspended the direct debit procedure for the collection of fees for after-school care and daycare centers for February.
 This applies to both municipal and independent daycare centers.
 It does not matter whether it is emergency care or not.
 As soon as the state's decision has been made, the Citizens' Service will implement the decision within three months, as it did last year.